ADULT STUDY LEADERS

 Judith also serves Christ through The United Methodist Church at the local, district, conference and general church levels.
 She served as delegate to several general and jurisdictional conferences.
 She was a member of the Florida Conference delegation to the General Conference that met in April 2024 in Charlotte, NC.
 She also serves as the South East District Lay Leader and is a member at Miramar United Methodist Church.

-Currently as an educator, Dr. Pierre-Okerson oversees the Exceptional Students Education Program at a K-8 Academy in Miami-Dade County Public Schools.
+Currently as an educator, Dr. Pierre-Okerson oversees the Exceptional Student Education Program at a K-8 Academy in Miami-Dade County Public Schools.
 She is the proud mother of Grace Okerson, who will graduate from Candler School of Theology in May.

 Born in Newport News, Virginia to the late Jessie, Sr. and Elvin Taylor, she is the second child of eight siblings.
 She attended grammar school, high school and college in the Newport News and Hampton, Virginia area, and in Florida.
 Relocating to the state of Florida, she began working in different school districts, retiring after 30 years of service.

-Currently, Paulette is on the Nominations Committee for the UWFaith Conference and is a Certified Lay Servant Leader.
+Currently, Paulette is on the Nominations Committee for the UWFaith Florida Conference and is a Certified Lay Servant Leader.
 She has served in many different leadership roles of the local church.

 United Women in Faith benefits greatly from her servant’s heart.
-She has served as Dean of Mission u, Past Conference President, Secretary, Social Action, and Spiritual Growth Coordinator.
+She has served as Dean of Mission u, Past Conference President, Secretary, Social Action Liaison, and Spiritual Growth Coordinator.
 She especially enjoys serving children and youth within UWFaith, the church, and the community.
 Paulette is married to the Rev. Dr. Walter Monroe, Jr., who recently retired as the District Superintendent of the South-Central District.
 Walter has a love for United Women in Faith as well.
 Together they have three adult children and seven “wonderful” grandchildren.
 They currently reside in Orlando, FL.

-She volunteers her time with the Florida Chapter for the Association for the Education of Young Children as the Secretary and now as their Treasurer, and as a mentor with Duval Regional Juvenile Detention.
+Jackie currently volunteers her time with the Florida Chapter of the Association for the Education of Young Children as the Secretary and now as their Treasurer, and as a mentor with

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.